-Q: How do I link to or save search results?
+Q: How do I link to or save database search results?

 Most databases have a way to save searches, but some require creating an account (Free!) with the database company.
+Click here for help saving a library catalog search.
 For assistance contact a librarian.

 In a Proquest database (ex: Research Library) you must create a Proquest Research account to save your searches.

 - After entering a search there is an option below the search box and to the far right called "Save search/alert."
 Click on it and select "Save Search".